The world-renowned experts at the OSUCCC – James are transforming the way cancers are prevented, detected, treated and, yes, cured.

-- Underline or highlight the questions you want to make sure your doctor answers.
+- Underline or highlight the questions you want to make sure your specialists answer.

 - Write down any symptoms or problems, especially any new symptoms since your last visit.
 For example:

-- If you have headaches, tell the doctor when you get them, how long they last, if you get dizzy, what makes them better or worse, what you have done to treat the problem and if it has worked.
+- If you have headaches, tell your specialist when you get them, how long they last, if you get dizzy, what makes them better or worse, what you have done to treat the problem, and if it has worked.

-- If you have pain, tell the doctor where it is located, how it feels (burning, cramping, aching, dull, stinging or sharp) and if it prevents you from doing your normal activities.
+- If you have pain, tell your specialist where it is located, how it feels (burning, cramping, aching, dull, stinging or sharp) and if it prevents you from doing your normal activities.

 - Keep a list of all the medicines you are taking, including: